Relevance Task Force Outlines

 licensure and self-governance.
 In addition, trust will result from the

-Association and its members delivering value to both the membership and business, and
+Association and its members delivering value to both the membership and

 through service to society.